ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 It is advised that you update DataStage to the most recent version so that you can take advantage of external tables to load your data into {{site.data.keyword.dv_short}}.
 {: important}

-If you don’t already have a data server client that is installed, download and install the IBM Data Server Client <!--Version 10.5 -->that is appropriate for your client machine’s operating system: [IBM Data Server Client](https://www.ibm.com/marketing/iwm/iwm/web/preLogin.do?source=swg-idsc97){:external}.
+If you don’t already have a data server client that is installed, download and install the IBM Data Server Client that is appropriate for your client machine’s operating system: [IBM Data Server Client](https://www.ibm.com/marketing/iwm/iwm/web/preLogin.do?source=swg-idsc97){: external}.

 To make connections with the SSL protocol, download and install the 32-bit GSKit V8.
-Click the OS tab that is appropriate for your client machine’s operating system: [GSKit V8 - Install, Uninstall and Upgrade instructions](http://www.ibm.com/support/docview.wss?uid=swg21631462){:external}.
+Click the OS tab that is appropriate for your client machine’s operating system: [GSKit V8 - Install, Uninstall and Upgrade instructions](http://www.ibm.com/support/docview.wss?uid=swg21631462){: external}.
 For the following operating systems, ensure that you add the GSKit installation directory path to the OS-specific path environment variable:

 - AIX®: **LIBPATH**
    - `/usr/opt/ibm/gsk8/lib`
 - Linux: **LD_LIBRARY_PATH**
    - `/usr/local/ibm/gsk8/lib`
 - UNIX: **LD_LIBRARY_PATH**
    - `/opt/ibm/gsk8/lib`
 - Windows: **PATH**
    - `<installation_directory>\gsk8\bin`
    - `<installation_directory>\gsk8\lib`

 Before attempting to connect to your {{site.data.keyword.dv_short}} instance, verify that you have the [prerequisites](/docs/Db2onCloud/connecting?topic=Db2onCloud-connect_ov#prereqs).